react-native-google-signin/docs/docs/setting-up/android.md

 This ends the setup for Firebase.

-## Rebuild the app
+## Rebuild the native project

-Do not forget to rebuild the app after the setup is done.
+Do not forget to rebuild the native app after the setup is done.

 ## Choose Dependency versions (optional)